A Unified Community Detection, Visualization and Analysis method: Unifying bipartite, directed and unipartite graphs

 $Let\: r=|U|\: and\: s=|V|,\: then\:|N|=n=r+s$

 The unweighted biadjacency matrix of a bipartite graph $G=(U,V,E)$ is a $r\times s$ matrix $B$ in which $B_{i,j}=1\: iff(u_{i},v_{j})\in E\: and\: B_{i,j}=0\: iff(u_{i},v_{j})\notin E$.

 It must be pointed out that the row margins in $B$ represent the degrees of nodes $u_{i}$ while the columns\textquoteright{} margins represent the degrees of nodes $v_{j}$.
-Conversely, in $B^{t}$ , the transpose of $B$, row's margins represent the degrees of nodes $v_{j}$ and columns\textquoteright{} margins represent the degrees of nodes $u_{i}$.
-Let's now define a new matrix as the adjacency matrix $A'$ of $G'$ which is the off-diagonal block square matrix:
+Conversely, in $B^{t}$, the transpose of $B$, row's margins represent the degrees of nodes $v_{j}$ and columns\textquoteright{} margins represent the degrees of nodes $u_{i}$.
+Let's now define the off-diagonal block square matrix $A'$ :

 $A'=\left( \right)$ where $0_{r}$ is an all zero square matrix of order $r$ and $0_{s}$ is an all zero square matrix of order $s$.